GoogleChrome/web.dev/src/site/content/en/blog/googleio22-recap/index.md

 [Largest Contentful Paint (LCP)](/lcp/) is an important, user-centric metric for measuring perceived load speed.
 A fast LCP helps reassure the user that the page is useful, because it marks the point in the page load timeline when the main content has loaded.
 To learn more about this complex metric, check out our session, [A deep dive into optimizing LCP](https://io.google/2022/program/3d49f700-4e86-4a50-9f8a-1a2742bc4c22/).

+{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/LB8NbfL2Fg0nmh1hGf22.jpg", alt="LCP of 52.7% with a caption explaining that LCP is the Core Web Vitals metric that sites struggle with the most.", width="800", height="450" %}

-Another new performance metric is something we are calling [Interaction to Next Paint](http://web.dev/inp) (INP).
+Another new performance metric is something we are calling [Interaction to Next Paint](http://web.dev/inp/) (INP).
 Unlike First Input Delay, it considers not just the first interaction, but all interactions on a page.
 INP therefore does a better job of capturing the interaction latency as experienced by the user.
 Learn more by checking out [The State of Responsiveness on the Web](https://io.google/2022/program/62e33209-bd18-48c5-801f-d6d1cc442e4b/) session.
 For help with your performance journey, be sure to [check out the new Performance Insights panel in Chrome DevTools along with many more updates](https://io.google/2022/program/6213f6fd-c940-4e80-b011-beec59d610f8/) based on your feedback.

 ## Powerful capabilities